 Jump to navigation

-C-Stat is a performance-based analysis strategy that allows every CDHS program to better focus on and improve performance outcomes.
+C-Stat is a performance-based analysis strategy that allows every program within the Colorado Department of Human Services to better focus on and improve performance outcomes.
 By identifying areas of focus, CDHS determines what is working and what needs improvement.
 By measuring the impact of day-to-day efforts, we are able to make more informed, collaborative decisions to align our efforts and resources to affect positive change.

-Together, CDHS executive leadership along with Office staff analyze the data to identify both positive trends, and opportunities for improvement.
-Divisions determine strategies for improvement and implement these strategies, while executive leadership help to reduce barriers to the Divisions’ success.
+Together, CDHS executive leadership and office staff analyze the data to identify positive trends and opportunities for improvement.
+Divisions determine strategies for improvement and implement these strategies, while executive leadership helps reduce barriers to the divisions’ success.

 C-Stat awards are presented to celebrate and distinguish top C-Stat performers across CDHS and its partners.
 C-Stat awards are selected based on consistent, significant improvement in performance demonstrated by a Colorado county or an Office, Division or facility within CDHS or its partners.

 The Department frames its activities and the feedback received into three Wildly Important Priorities (WIPs).
 These WIPs lay the foundation for everything CDHS does as “people who help people.”
 The three Wildly Important Priorities make it clear that CDHS will strive for all Coloradans to have the opportunity to:

 To better illustrate how C-Stat has aligned with these WIPs, the C-Stat awards are organized by the WIP they help accomplish.

 Click here to view the Governor's Proclamation celebrating five years of C-Stat.

 How Data Can Drive Performance for Social Services - Governing - March 2019

 A Practitioner's Framework for Measuring Results: Using "C-Stat" at the Colorado Department of Human Services - IBM Center for The Business of Government - March 2019